 Upon receipt of a completed nomination, the nominator will receive confirmation of receipt from Robert Half.
 Included in this communication will be a timeline outlining the selection process and dates at which nominators will be contacted about the status of their nomination.
 Should a nomination be made by a group of individuals, please indicate a lead point of contact on the online Nomination Form.

 The nominee selected as Canada's CFO of the Year™ will be notified of their status by telephone.
 The nominator will also be notified of the nominee's status at this time.
 Canada's CFO of the Year Award asks that this information be held in confidence until the designated official announcement of the Award's recipient.

 The winner will receive an award, a gold lapel pin, as well as a $5,000 contribution to the charity of their choice.
-The winner will be the guest of honour at a dinner reception in Calgary, Alberta on May 8, 2014.
-The winner's accomplishments will be highlighted on the Canada's CFO of the Year™ Award website and participating sponsors' sites, and a supplement in The Globe and Mail in May 2014.
-A news release announcing the 2014 Canada's CFO of the Year will be issued in March 2014.
+The winner will be the guest of honour at a dinner reception in Toronto, Ontario on May 13, 2015.
+The winner's accomplishments will be highlighted on the Canada's CFO of the Year™ Award website and participating sponsors' sites, and a supplement in The Globe and Mail in May 2015.
+A news release announcing the 2015 Canada's CFO of the Year will be issued in March 2015.